Varicella (chicken pox) vaccine

 Who is eligible to receive the publicly funded vaccine?

-Children who were born on or after September 1, 2003 are eligible to get a single dose of the publicly funded vaccine.
+Children who were born on or after January 1, 2000 are eligible to get two doses of the publicly funded vaccine.

-In January 2005, the publicly funded vaccine will be available for susceptible five-year-old children (who have not had chicken pox).
-People with medical conditions that put them at increased risk for complications due to chicken pox will also be eligible :
+People with medical conditions that put them at increased risk for complications due to chicken pox will also be eligible:

 - children and adolescents given chronic salicylic acid therapy